kyle-ce/clock-out-mobile/README.md

 # Time Calculator
 ### Description
 The Time Calculator is a simple tool that allows you to calculate your clock-out time for an 8-hour workday.
-It's especially useful for planning your work schedule, ensuring compliance with legal requirements, and managing your time effectively.

 ## Features
 - Calculate clock-out time based on your clock-in time and lunch break duration.